C-S26/buisness-logic-website/README.md

 # Business Logic Vulnerability Lab

-This is a simple Flask-based web application created for cybersecurity learning.
-The app intentionally contains a business logic flaw where the server blindly trusts user input for discounts.
-This allows price manipulation through request modification.
-The project is useful for practicing HTTP interception and parameter tampering using tools like Burp Suite.
+This project is a simple Flask-based web application built to demonstrate **business logic vulnerabilities**.

+## Vulnerability

+The server directly trusts user input for discount values.

+* No validation on discount
+* User can send large values
+* Price becomes negative → item becomes free

+## Example Exploit

+* Original price: ₹1000
+* Send discount: 2000
+* Result: price = -1000 → item free

+## What this shows

+* Server-side validation is missing
+* Client input should not be trusted
+* Business logic flaws can lead to financial impact

+## Tools Used

+* Flask (for app)
+* Manual testing / Burp Suite (for request manipulation)